scottgallant/xaprb-src/content/blog/cursive.md

 anything about fountain pens.
 I wasn't even sure what to do for ink or how to take care of it.

-It easy to adjust.
 I was afraid of damaging the pen at first, because the tip just looks so delicate.
 I was also afraid of spilling or smearing ink.
 But those fears vanished quickly.
+It was easy to adjust.

 Again, journaling became more special, but not because I'd given myself a present.
 This time, I realized I'd stumbled upon the solution to a lifelong